Kim Basinger: Financial problems

 Some family members recommended Basinger buy the bulk of the privately owned land in the small town of Braselton, Georgia, some 1,691 acres in 1989, for $20 million, to establish it as a tourist attraction with movie studios and a film festival.
 However, she encountered financial difficulties and started to sell parts of it off in 1995.
 The town is now owned by developer Wayne Mason.
 In a 1998 interview with Barbara Walters, Basinger stated that "nothing good came out of it," because a rift resulted within her family.

-Basinger's financial difficulties were exacerbated when she pulled out of the controversial film Boxing Helena (1993), resulting in the studio's winning an $8.9 million judgment against her.
-Basinger filed for bankruptcy and appealed the jury's decision to a higher court, which ruled in her favor.
+Basinger's financial difficulties were exacerbated when she pulled out of the film Boxing Helena (1993), resulting in the studio winning an $8.9 million judgment against her.
+Basinger filed for bankruptcy and appealed the decision to a higher court, which ruled in her favor.
 She and the studio settled for $3.8 million instead.

 Estrangement from family

 Basinger's parents were legally married from 1948 to 2016, though they separated in 1980 and had little or no contact for the last 36 years of her father's life.
 Contrary to erroneous reports, they never divorced.

-Starting in the mid-1990s, Basinger was estranged from her mother, Ann, and all except one of her four siblings.
+Starting in the mid-1990s, Basinger was estranged from her mother, Ann, and all but one of her four siblings.
 Her father Don and youngest sister Ashley were the only family members invited to her second wedding in 1993, and the only family members she thanked in her acceptance speech at the Academy Awards in 1998.
 Basinger was still estranged from her mother as of 2002.
 However, they appeared to have reconciled by 2015, when Ann told RadarOnline in an exclusive interview that Kim would be coming home to Georgia for Christmas.

 Activism

 Basinger is a vegetarian and an animal rights supporter.
 She has posed for anti-fur advertisements by PETA, and also filmed a public service announcement on downed farm animals for Farm Sanctuary.
-She was involved in the gestation of a bill offering protection to diseased and crippled farm animals, which Governor of California Pete Wilson signed.
-Basinger was interviewed by Samaritan magazine in August 2018 to raise awareness about the inhumane dog meat trade that remains rife in parts of Asia.
+She was involved in the creation of a bill offering protection to diseased and crippled farm animals, which Governor of California Pete Wilson signed.